MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/layouts-with-xaml.md

 ---
-Description: XAML gives you a flexible layout system to create a responsive UI.
+description: Learn how to use the XAML flexible layout system with automatic sizing, layout panels, visual states, and separate UI definitions to create a responsive UI.
 title: Responsive layouts with XAML ms.date: 05/19/2017 ms.topic: article